unda-ml/unda/README.md

 Currently, the other features in development for Triton are as follows: Convolutional layers(Forward is finished, working on backprop now) and self growth systems.
 The future of Triton is unknown, but the goal would be to implement more layer types, with Recurrent layers likely being next and GAN support being a pipe dream for far into the future.

-If open source development is your thing, we at Triton would love additional work on anything that can be implemented, please contact **eversonb@msoe.edu** if you'd like to help out!

 ## Installation

 Use the package manager [cargo](https://crates.io/) to add [triton](https://crates.io/crates/triton_grow) to your rust project.